Knowledgeable In-Context Tuning: Exploring and Exploiting Factual Knowledge for In-Context Learning: Impact of Knowledge on ICL

-To test whether the prediction suffers from bias problems, we choose two knowledge-intensive tasks (i.e., AGNews~\cite{Zhang2015Character}, and TREC~\cite{Voorhees2000Building}).
-We first obtain top-5 predictions at the output position for each training example and calculate the frequency statistics of each generated label word.
-Note that we directly use the training set as it is much larger than the testing set, in order to make our findings more reliable.
-We then choose 4 labeled examples as the demonstration.
-For each category, we randomly select 2 label words from each frequency region and report the average accuracy of all label mapping permutations~\footnote{Take AGNews as an example, it has 4 classes and each has 2 label words.
-Hence, there are $2^4=16$ label mapping permutations.}.
-Results in Figure~\ref{fig:preexp2} show that the performance highly relies on the label word frequency, which indicates that the frequency of factual knowledge learned in LLMs is crucial to the prediction.
+\textbf{LLMs tend to generate common label words due to knowledge bias.} To investigate whether predictions are biased, we select two knowledge-intensive tasks (i.e., AGNews~\cite{Zhang2015Character}, and TREC~\cite{Voorhees2000Building}).
+We first retrieve the top-5 predictions at the output position for each training example\footnote{The training set is larger than the testing set, thereby providing a more robust statistical representation.} and compute frequency statistics for each generated label word.
+Subsequently, we select 4 labeled examples from the training set for each category.
+From each frequency region, we randomly choose 2 label words and calculate the average accuracy across all label mapping permutations.\footnote{Considering AGNews as an example, which has 4 classes with 2 label words each, there are $2^4=16$ possible label mapping permutations.} The results, as presented in Figure~\ref{fig:preexp2}, reveal that performance is highly contingent on label word frequency, suggesting that the frequency with which factual knowledge is learned by LLMs plays a critical role in prediction outcomes.
+Similar observations have been reported by \citet{Zhao2021Calibrate}.